SyojirouHaraguchiJapan/Arduino_STM32-How-to-know-more-detail-when-Fault-occur./README.md

 }
 ```
 #3.
 How to cause each Fault and check saved Fault data in BACKUP RAM
+This is "BluePill-Fault-Test.ino" tested on Arduino IDE 1.8.8 + Arduino_STM32.
 - Force cause Fault from Arduino side application soft.
 - When Fault occur, save registers to BACKUP RAM automatic.
 - If possible, at Arduino side application such as interrupt routine would revive and continue.